|Past CNCS News||Past CNCS Events|

 Sep.
 14 - Marine Mammal Stranding Program Director, Kristi West, Ph.D., retrieves samples from a 55-foot sperm whale carcass that was towed ashore to Heeia Kea Small Boat Harbor.

 Jul.
-18 - MS in Marine Science graduate, Pam Michael, publishes part of her thesis in Fisheries Oceanography, entited, "Relative influence of static and dynamic features on black-footed albatross (Phoebastria nigripes) habitat use in central California Sanctuaries."
+18 - MSMS graduate, Pam Michael, publishes part of her thesis in Fisheries Oceanography, entited, "Relative influence of static and dynamic features on black-footed albatross (Phoebastria nigripes) habitat use in central California Sanctuaries."
 Coauthors J. Jahncke and Ms. Michael's research mentor Dr. David Hyrenbach.

 Jun.
 17 - HPU undergraduate John Johnson, graduate student Shannon Lyday, and faculty mentor Dr. David Hyrenbach recently published in Marine Ornithology.
 The study describes the first record of plastic ingestion in white-tailed tropicbirds and was conducted in collaboration with Sea Life Park and local non-profit Oikonos Ecosystems Knowledge.